 - City – 50 km/hr (30 miles/hr)

-Watch out for speed cameras in motorways as well as in villages.
+Watch out for speed cameras in motorways as well as in villages and always follow the speed limit signs.

 Priority / right of way – More major roads, or those indicated by a yellow diamond sign, have right of way.
 A vehicle entering from the right has priority in city and town intersections where it is not clear which is the more major road.